 You can donate used clothing & items to Neat Repeats to benefit epilepsy.
 Click Here for Details

-Dates of the Spring 2017 Support Meetings Coming Soon.
+Dates of the Fall 2019 Support Meetings Coming Soon.
 If you would like a Support Meeting in your area, please contact us